 Sometimes a tree develops problems that cause it to be unstable or weak.
 These problems may be visually obvious, such as a cavity or mushrooms at the base.
-They may also be detected when the root flares (the part of the root coming off the trunk above ground) or trunk sound hollow when tapped with a mallet (lots of experience is so very helpful here!).
+They may also be detected when the trunk or root flares (the part of the root coming off the trunk above ground) sound hollow when tapped with a mallet (lots of experience is so very helpful here!).
 To find out whether the tree is in danger of failure (falling over or breaking at a weak spot), it's very important to know if decay is present, and how extensive the decay is.
 The Resistograph® machine is used to answer these questions.

 How It Works

-The Resistograph uses a stainless steel drill bit that is 1/16 inch in diameter and 20 inches long.
-When the drill bit is pushed into the tree by a gear, the wood’s resistance to it is recorded on a strip of paper or displayed on the machine's computer screen.
+The Resistograph uses a stainless steel drill bit that is 1/16 inch in diameter and about 20 inches long.
+When the drill bit is pushed into the tree by a gear in the machine, the wood’s resistance to it is recorded on a strip of paper or displayed on the machine's computer screen.
 It looks like an EKG.
 By analyzing the results, the arborist can tell whether the tree is hollow, decayed, or solid.
 A flat line indicates no resistance to the drill: a hollow or decayed area.
 A jagged line indicates resistance and stronger wood.

 Does it Damage Trees?

 Drilling a tree with a Resistograph is considered only slightly invasive.
 It causes no long-term damage.
 The hole which is left by the Resistograph's small-diameter drill bit can be easily sealed off by the tree during a couple of years' growth.

-Our arborists depend on the results of Resistograph testing to help them decide whether or not to recommend removing a tree.
-When we make this recommentation, we want to be able to provide our customers with solid evidence of why it's necessary.
+Our arborists depend on the results of Resistograph testing to help them decide whether or not to condemn a tree.
+When we make a recommentation for removal, we want to be able to provide our customers with solid evidence of why it's necessary.
 So even though performing this test adds to the cost of a tree inspection, doing it is far better than relying on guesswork.